wp-plugins/easy-facebook-likebox/README.txt

 * Facebook Page URL - enter an URL address to the Facebook fan page
 * Width - set the width of the module in pixels.
 The default width is 300px
-* Height - With the stream displayed and 10 connections the default height is 556px.
+* Height - With the stream displayed and 8 connections the default height is 556px.
+With no stream displayed and 8 connections the default height is 271px.
 With no connections and no stream the default height is 63px
-* Color Scheme - choose the color scheme for the module
+* Color Scheme - choose the color scheme for the like box
 * Show Faces - show/hide profile photos
 * Stream - show/hide the latest wall posts
 * Header - show/hide the Facebook header